hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 keypoints:
 - "Pull images with `podman pull <image-id>`"
 - "List all images on the computer and other information with `podman images`"
-- "Image tags distinguish releases or version and are appended to the image name with a colon"
+- "Image tags distinguish releases or versions and are appended to the image name with a colon"
 ---
 <iframe width="427" height="251" src="https://www.youtube.com/embed/Wkqt0eJihIA?si=qFVGhTygicu43JUm" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>